m01ali/Pitch-Deck-Generator/README.md

 ### API Authentication Errors

-- For Novita AI: Ensure you're using the correct API key from your account
+- For OpenRouter: Ensure you're using the correct API key from your account
 - For Unsplash: Make sure you're using the Access Key (not the Secret Key) as prompted

 ### Image Fetching Issues